 Press the WiFi On/Off button on the top of the router for two seconds.

-If you turned off the WiFi radios, the WiFi On/Off LED, the WPS LED, and the LEDs on the active antennas turn off.
-If you turned on the WiFi radios, the WiFi On/Off LED, the WPS LED, and the LEDs on the active antennas light.
+If you turned off the WiFi radios, the WiFi On/Off LED and the WPS LED turn off.
+If you turned on the WiFi radios, the WiFi On/Off LED and the WPS LED light.